With so much discussion of the need to alkalize, one of the biggest questions people have is whether or not to drink alkaline water.

 Under normal circumstances in the human body, there is much more bicarbonate than carbonic acid in the system (the ratio is approximately 20:1).
 This is an ideal buffer for biological organisms that produce acidic waste.
 The high bicarbonate concentration at equilibrium is able to neutralize a considerable number of metabolic acids.

 By themselves, alkaline minerals do not neutralize acids and they are not easily absorbed in living organisms.
 (This is one reason the addition of alkaline minerals to water can sometimes do more harm than good.)
 Because they are not easily absorbed, alkaline minerals can end up as plaque, deposits in joints, and acid waste sequestered in the body.
 However, in combination with bicarbonates, these same minerals—carried along with carbon-containing compounds—become a part of a buffering system that neutralizes acids and provides the minerals in an available form.
 They can be utilized or excreted without harm.
 Read the article on the importance of bicarbonates in water

 If water is alkaline because of the presence of bicarbonates, it’s alkaline pH represents alkalinity which is the ability to neutralize acids.
 This water is typically only slightly alkaline, yet because of its buffering capacity it will assist the body in the removal of acidic waste.
 On the other hand, if water is alkaline without bicarbonates, it has little alkalinity and it does not have the capacity to neutralize acids.
 This kind of alkaline water can be detrimental.

 The ocean is an example of a highly buffered solution.
-It is loaded with bicarbonates and fulvic acids.
-This allows the ocean to digest the acidic wastes from its large biological population without damage to the water or to its inhabitants.
-Seawater, when diluted, is one of the healthiest beverages on Earth.
-Read the article on Ocean Plasma
+It is loaded with bicarbonates and fulvic acids that help the ocean digest acidic wastes from its large biological population without damage to the water or to its inhabitants.
+Prior to the onslaught that has hit the Earth’s oceans, dilute, microfiltered seawater was one of Nature’s healthy supplements.

 Alkaline ionized water